Madron, near Penzance, Cornwall, TR20 8RZ | |

 The island world of St Michael’s Mount is one of the jewels in Cornwall’s crown.
 Hop on a boat – or walk across the causeway during low tide – to a community where modern life […]

-Set in beautiful exotic gardens with views to the sea, Paradise Park is home to over 1,200 birds plus rare red pandas, otters, red squirrels and tiny harvest mice.
+Set in beautiful exotic gardens with views to the sea, Paradise Park Wildlife Sanctuary is home to over 1,200 birds plus rare red pandas, otters, red squirrels and tiny harvest mice.
 You’ll meet stunningly colourful birds – […]